Home > Health Insurance Marketplace > Rhode Island Heath Insurance Marketplace

 When you enroll in a Rhode Island health insurance plan through HealthSource RI, you may be eligible for financial assistance that reduces the monthly cost of your coverage (premium subsidies), and possibly also your out-of-pocket expenses (cost-sharing reductions, or CSR).
 These federal subsidy programs were created by the Affordable Care Act, and eligibility depends on your income and circumstances.

 Income-based subsidies (APTC) are available to lower the amount you pay for your HealthSource RI coverage each month.
-Eighty-four percent of HealthSource RI enrollees were receiving premium subsidies as of early 2023.
-The subsidies covered an average of $427/month, and reduced the average enrollee’s premium to about $111 /month.9
+During the open enrollment period for 2026 coverage, 82% of the people who enrolled through HealthSource RI qualified for premium subsidies.
+The subsidies covered an average of $491/month, and reduced the average subsidy-eligible enrollee’s premium to about $166/month (including those who pay full price, the average net premium in Rhode Island is $246/month in 2026).1

 If your household doesn’t earn more than 250% of the federal poverty level, you’ll also be eligible for federal cost-sharing reductions (CSR) as long as you enroll in a Silver-level plan through HealthSource RI.
 CSR subsidies will reduce your deductible and other out-of-pocket expenses, making it more affordable for you to receive health care.
-Nearly a third of HealthSource RI enrollees were receiving CSR benefits as of early 2023.9
+Thirty-four percent of the people who enrolled through HealthSource RI during the open enrollment period for 2026 were receiving CSR benefits.1

-Depending on your income and circumstances, you may be able to enroll in free or low cost health coverage through Rhode Island Medicaid or CHIP.
-Learn more about whether you might be eligible for these programs.
+Depending on your income and circumstances, you may be able to enroll in free or low-cost health coverage through Rhode Island Medicaid or CHIP.
+Learn more about whether you might be eligible for these Medicaid programs in Rhode Island.

 How many insurers offer Marketplace coverage in Rhode Island?